Hubbsy/hangar-public/README.md

 # The Hangar
 Logbook landing page that serves as a flight record for new pilot's.
-Also renders real time weather information for the user's desired location as well as flight totals and other relevant flight information.
+Also renders real time weather data for the user's desired location as well as flight totals and other relevant flight information.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 You may also visit: